kiwix/kiwix-js/README.md

 - "ServiceWorkerLocal" mode is a restricted ServiceWorker mode that is available only in Chromium extensions running fully locally.
-Chromium extensions running locally block (by design) a lot of dynamic content such as inline JavaScript and `eval`, which means this mode won't work with some modern dynamic content, and in particular, it won't work with Zimit-based archives (if you open one of these in this mode, you will be thrown back to JQuery mode in order to view static content).
+Chromium extensions running locally block (by design) a lot of dynamic content such as inline JavaScript and `eval`, which means this mode won't work with some modern dynamic content, and in particular, it won't work with Zimit-based archives (if you open one of these in this mode, you will be thrown back to Safe mode in order to view static content).
 However, this mode is useful if you cannot access the offline-first PWA, and should work with most official Kiwix ZIM archives;
-- "JQuery" mode (deprecated) parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
-This mode is compatible with any browser, but it cannot run JavaScript inside the ZIM file, so ZIMs with dynamic content do not work well (if at all).
+- "Safe" mode prevents running attached scripts in the iframe, and so is useful for checking the contents of a ZIM before deciding it is safe to run.
+This mode also works in browsers that do not support Service Workers.
+It parses the DOM to find the HTML tags of the dependencies and modifies them to point to content we extract from the ZIM.
+This mode is compatible with any browser, but becuase it cannot run JavaScript inside the ZIM file, does not work well (if at all) with ZIMs that depend on dynamic content.
 If you open a dynamic (including Zimit) archive in this mode (or if you are thrown into the mode due to another incompatibility), then we will do our best to display static content, but much functionality is likely to be broken.
 However, Mediawiki-based content (e.g. Wikipedia) works fine in this mode.

-You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode as an offline-first PWA, you are strongly advised to remain in this mode.
+You can switch between these content injection modes in Configuration, but if your browser supports ServiceWorker mode as an offline-first PWA, you are strongly advised to remain in this mode (unless you wish to check the safety of a ZIM before running it -- the UI will ask you if you wish to do this when you first open a new ZIM).

 ### File access and other limitations